dracula/tmux/README.md

 ![Alt text](screenshots/alt-tmux-dracula-screenshot.jpg?raw=true "Tmux Dracula")
 When prefix is enabled smiley face turns from green to yellow
 When charging, 'AC' is displayed
-If forecast information is available, a ☀, ☁, ☂, or ❄ corresponding with the forecast is displayed alongside the temperature
+If forecast information is available, a ☀, ☁, ☂, or ❄ unicode character corresponding with the forecast is displayed alongside the temperature

 ## Compatibility
 Designed for compatibility with Mac systems and tested on macOS 10.15 Catalina